estherwli/CS_32/README.md

 # CS_32
-Data structures projects and homework assignments for CS 32: Introduction to Computer Science II.
+Projects and homework assignments for CS 32: Introduction to Computer Science II (Data Structures)